saltcorn/node-pupcheck/README.md

 The pupcheck file consists of a number of one-word commands, followed by the arguments to that command.
 If the command takes a free text argument, this will be the last argument and will consist of the rest of the line.

+The command is case insensitive, so you can use camelCase.

 `# This is a comment but only if # is first character`

 Permitted commands: